alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 [properties.mitula.ca](http://properties.mitula.ca)

 I will choose an area which is not far away from the university of Regina and Wascana Lake.
-I may signed one or six months's rental contract.
+I may signed one or six months' rental contract.
 When my full time work is confirmed, I will reconsider the location where I will live.

 ##  Buying a house ##